jeremyjpj0916/cassandra_snap/README.md

 ### How it works

-cassandra_snapshotter connects to your cassandra nodes using ssh and uses nodetool to generate the backups for keyspaces / table you want to backup.
+cassandra_snap connects to your cassandra nodes using ssh and uses nodetool to generate the backups for keyspaces / table you want to backup.

 Backups are stored on S3 using this convention: